athankefalas/RouteLinkKit/README.md

                     Text(product.title)
                 }

-                // If dynamic view resolution is required, then use RouteLink
+                // If dynamic view resolution is required, then use RouteLink.
-                // The view can the be dynamically resolved at runtime by using
+                // The view can then be dynamically resolved at runtime by using
                 // the provided View Composer.
                 RouteLink(tag: product, selection: $selection, to: ProductRoutes.selectedProduct(productId: product.id)) {
                     Text(product.title)